mithray/hashtml/README.md

 ### L4 - HashTML
 To be fully compliant, an HTML document must include at minimum a hash and a signature in it's HTML tag, but any child tags of the html tag may also be signed.

+## <a name="roadmap"></a>[Roadmap](#toc)

+### Server Use

+* implemented signing components with private keys
+* link to component libraries

+### Client Use

+* Include javascript scripts to send to users, these are sent in the build step, but executed by the user agents.
+These scripts can
+	* minify components
+	* hash the minified component to check if the hash is the same
+	* verify the signatures against a public key infrastructure
+	* implement several alternative actions of how to manage trusted or untrusted components